microsoft/reverse-proxy/docs/docfx/articles/getting-started.md

 Visual Studio support for .NET 5 is included in Visual Studio 2019 v16.8 or newer.

-Visual Studio support for .NET 6 is included in Visual Studio 2022 previews.
+Visual Studio support for .NET 6 is included in Visual Studio 2022.

 ## .NET Core 3.1 & 5.0

-A fully commented variant of the getting started app can be found at [Basic YARP Sample](https://github.com/microsoft/reverse-proxy/tree/main/samples/BasicYarpSample)
+A fully commented variant of the getting started app can be found at [Basic YARP Sample](https://github.com/microsoft/reverse-proxy/tree/release/latest/samples/BasicYarpSample)

 ### Create a new project